dmatscheko/testgpt-js/README.md

 ### Usage:

+1. Create an OpenAI account at [https://platform.openai.com/account](https://platform.openai.com/account).
+2. Create an API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
-Create the file `js/api_key.js` that defines an OpenAI API key like this:
+3. Either always enter the API key when you open the testgpt-js page, or create the file js/api_key.js where you put the OpenAI API key like this:
 ```js
 const api_key = "sk-6AQdmaPySsomeW2randomCdmaPIkey0HdmaEI";
 ```